semji/composer-assets-installer/readme.md

-## Synopsis
+## Composer Assets Installer

-composer-assets-installer provides a **fast and easy** way to copy the assets of your Composer packages into your public folder.
-You only have to chose the target assets directory(ies) in your composer.json.
+Composer Assets Installer provides a **fast and easy** way to **copy the assets of your Composer packages into your public folder**.
+You only have to chose one or multiple asset directories of the target in your "composer.json" file.

 ## Code Example